centminmod/wordpress-plugin-mirror-poc/readme.md

 ### Cached Plugin

 Example of Cloudflare CDN cached plugin compared to Wordpress plugin download.
+Using Cloudflare CDN caching will improve download speed and improve latency for Wordpress plugin downloads and for your web site in general.
+See my tutorial write up on Cloudflare community forum - [Improving Time To First Byte (TTFB) With Cloudflare](https://community.cloudflare.com/t/improving-time-to-first-byte-ttfb-with-cloudflare/390367/).

 Cloudflare CDN cached